 Driving directions include a few turns: Go straight until that intersection.
 Turn left until it ends.
 Turn right, up the hill, and through the last gate.

-The same is true in life, whether for business success or personal happiness.
-You need to switch strategies a few times to get where you want to go.
+The same is true in life.
+You need to change directions a few times to get where you want to go.

-“Stay the course” is bad advice because if you don’t turn at one of those intersections, you’ll carry on forever in the wrong direction.
-And it takes a long time to turn around.
+“Stay the course” is bad advice.
+If you don’t turn at one of those intersections you’ll carry on forever in the wrong direction, and it takes a long time to reverse.

-Early in your career, when you are searching for success, the best strategy is to say yes to everything.
-Reach way outside your current circles.
-Do it all, and give it your all, no matter how small.
+Early in your career, the best strategy is to say yes to everything.
+Do it all.
 The more things you try, and the more people you meet, the better.
-(They’re a little like lottery tickets.)
-You never know what random tiny connection could become your big break.
+Each one might lead to your lucky break.

-If by chance it was a dead-end road, then switch strategies back to the broad, with equal enthusiasm as before.
-How you do anything is how you do everything.
-You’re being tested.
+If by chance it was a dead-end road, then switch strategies back to saying yes.

-Suddenly your focus on one thing will pay off.
+Eventually your focus on something will pay off.
 Because you’re successful, you’ll be overwhelmed with opportunities and offers in your field.
 Because they’re all so rewarding, you’ll want to do them all.
 But this is where you need to switch strategies again.
 This is where you learn to say “hell yeah or no”, to prevent drowning.

 Now you admit you’ve arrived at your first destination.
-This is where you stop driving the same direction, and decide where you’re going next.
-Whether somewhere completely different, or just deeper down that path, the way to get there is to switch strategies again.
+This is where you stop following old directions, and decide where you’re going next.
+The new path means you’ll need to switch strategies again.